jrhel/ot-harjoitustyo/dokumentaatio/alustava määrittelydokumentti.md

 - User can add new recipes (Feature implemented),
 - User can "open"/see/use recipes (Feature implemented),
 - User can edit recipes,
-- User can delete recipes,
+- User can delete recipes (Feature implemented),
 - User can list/see overview of all recipes (Feature implemented),
 - User can search for recipes;
 	- by name (Feature implemented),